Our ultimate guide to reuse, recycle, repair

 Recycle your worn, worn-out clothes

+It’s important to reduce, reuse, and recycle.
 You may feel that your old bobbled cardi, or your jeans with a hole in won’t be of any use to anybody, but you'd be wrong.
 Clothing recycling bins are easy to find these days and much of the clothing that’s thrown into these bins is reprocessed into useful industrial products, such as house insulation or carpet underlay.
 Natural fibres are the easiest to reprocess, however, and some synthetic materials end up in incinerators.

-Repairing, reusing and recycling are key parts of any household’s efforts to be more climate-conscious.
+Repairing, reusing and recycling are key parts of any household’s efforts to be more climate conscious.
 Making good decisions and being more mindful of our purchases in the first place can further help to reduce your household’s impact on the environment.
 But it’s inspiring to know that acquiring a few simple skills and taking the time to repurpose items instead of throwing them away can benefit us all.

 Moneyboat's service is rated Excellent